Welcome to the California Public Utilities Commission (CPUC) website

 cover the remainder of the project at a later date.|

-Construction is scheduled to start in November 2014.
+Construction began in November 2014.
+Weekly reports documenting

 Minor Project Changes